kashsuks/contest-management-system/README.md

 ## Security Considerations

-- Code execution is sandboxed using Docker containers
 - Each submission runs in an isolated environment
 - Resource limits (time and memory) are enforced
 - User authentication is required for submissions